ikranaskar/NYC-citi-bike-program/README.md

 # New-york-citi-bike-program
 URL tableau : https://public.tableau.com/views/Newyorkcitibike2019-2020/Dashboard2020?:language=en-US&:display_count=n&:origin=viz_share_link

-Design 2–5 visualizations for each discovered phenomenon (4–10 total).
+Design 2–5 visualizations for each discovered phenomenon.
 You may work with a timespan of your choosing.
 Optionally, you can also merge multiple datasets from different periods.

-The following are questions you may wish to answer.
-Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!
+The following are questions I answered.

 How many trips have been recorded in total during the chosen period?

 Analyze genders in start station in 2020?

+Analyze genders in start station in 2019?

 Today, what are the top 10 stations in the city for starting a journey?
 Based on data, why do you hypothesize these are the top locations?

 Today, what are the top 10 stations in the city for ending a journey?
 Based on data, why?

-Today, what are the bottom 10 stations in the city for starting a journey?
-Based on data, why?

-Today, what are the bottom 10 stations in the city for ending a journey?
-Based on data, why?
+How does the average trip duration change by age in 2020?

-How does the average trip duration change by age?
+How does the average trip duration change by age in 2019?

-What is the average distance in miles for a bike trip?

 Use your visualizations (not necessarily all of them) to design a dashboard for each phenomenon.
 The dashboards should be accompanied by an analysis explaining why the phenomenon may be occurring.

 Create one of the following visualizations for city officials: